frank26080115/OpenMV-Astrophotography-Gear/README.md

 This would add another $40 to the cost.

+After extensive testing, I don't think the extra framerate will be worth the cost.

 Maybe I can figure out a way to cool the camera sensor.
 I can get a $10 extension cable made specifically for OpenMV

 ![](doc/img/openmv_extension_cable.png)